theoomoregbee/angular-music-search/README.md

 this is a music search using spotify and angular , the main build application is in dist/ [Spotify Api Endpoint](https://developer.spotify.com/web-api/search-item/)

+## Features
+* Type Head
+* Artist and Album Search (using directives)
+* Using service to handle interaction with spotify
+* On Artist clicked display albums
+* coming soon tracks and playlist (no time)

 ## installation Guide

 * install node